 1. Would you like to add Angular routing?

 press y if you are preferring t to create a multi-page website.
 Otherwise choose n.

 2. Which stylesheet format would you like to use?

 Choose any stylesheet format that you are familiar with.
-Here I chose CSS.
+Here I am choosing CSS.

 Running Our Angular App

-Now, the app you created can be run using ng serve command.
+Now, the app you created can be run using the ng serve command.

 cd awesome-project ng serve --open

 This launches the server, watches our files, and rebuilds the app as we make changes to those files.
-The –-open (or just -o) option automatically opens our browser to the address http://localhost:4200.
+The –-open (or just -o) option automatically opens our browser to the below address.